mdefenders/it-works-on-my-machine/README.md

 time-saving reasons.
 However, the current design allows for their implementation in the future if needed:

-- **Simultaneous feature builds** in the development environment and **multiple release versions** deployed to staging or production.
+- **Simultaneous feature branch deployments** in the development environment and **multiple release versions** deployed to staging or production.
 These scenarios require a service mesh or complex deployment strategies, which are beyond the scope of this assignment.
 - **Simplified feature branch switching** in `dev` via external scripts was considered, but not implemented.
   While this could allow developers to switch between branches more easily, it would break the **zero-click** automation goal.
 - **Blue/Green or Canary deployments.**
   Standard Kubernetes rollout strategies are sufficient for this service's reliability needs.

-- **Kubernetes infrastructure provisioning as IaC.**
+- **Kubernetes infrastructure provisioning as IaaC.**
 - **Cross-service integration** in end-to-end tests during release deployments.
 - **Automated onboarding of new services.**
 - **Promotion flow automation.**

-- **Replacing inline bash scripts** in CI/CD pipeline steps with custom or community-maintained GitHub Actions
-  for better maintainability and developer experience.

 - **Pinning reusable workflows** to tagged versions (`@vX`) instead of using the `dev` reference.
-- **Job failures** Sevurity vulnerabilties haven't been fixed to demonstrate job reporting and failures handling.
+- **Job failures** Security vulnerabilities haven't been fixed to demonstrate job reporting and failures handling.
 - **on_create** triggers intentionally not implemented because of the service behavior.

 > In a real word scenario a